 CRDA Investments.
 The New Jersey Casino Reinvestment Development Authority ("CRDA") cash deposits made by Trop AC are carried at fair value.
-The CRDA deposits are used to purchase CRDA bonds that carry below market interest rates.
-An allowance is established by a charge to the Consolidated Statements of Income as part of general and administrative expense.
-When the CRDA deposits are used to purchase CRDA bonds, the allowance is transferred to the bonds as a discount, which is amortized to interest income using the interest method.
 The CRDA bonds are classified as held-to-maturity securities and are carried at amortized cost less any adjustments for other than temporary impairments.

 Accounts Receivable and Credit Risk.
 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of casino accounts receivable.
-The Company issues markers to approved casino customers following background checks and assessments of creditworthiness.
+The Company issues credit to approved casino customers following background checks and assessments of creditworthiness.
 Trade receivables, including casino and hotel receivables, are typically non-interest bearing.
 Accounts are written off when management deems the account to be uncollectible.
 Recoveries of accounts previously written off are recorded when received.
 An estimated allowance for doubtful accounts is maintained to reduce the Company's receivables to their carrying amount, which approximates fair value.
 The allowance is estimated based on specific review of customer accounts as well as historical collection experience and current economic and business conditions.
-Management believes that as of December 31, 2018 and 2017, no significant concentrations of credit risk related to receivables existed.
+Management believes that as of December 31, 2019 and 2018, no significant concentrations of credit risk related to receivables existed.